ORION: Option-Regularized Deep Reinforcement Learning for Cooperative Multi-Agent Online Navigation: Experiments

 \subsection{Comparisons in Simulated Maps}

-Inspired by recent navigation and exploration benchmarks~\cite{liang2023context,tan2024ir}, we introduce a new benchmark comprising hundreds of large, maze-like, and challenging simulated maps, in which we evaluate ORION against representative baselines under partially known environments.
+We expand the navigation dataset released in~\cite{liang2023context} to train ORION with a sensor range of \SI{20}{m}.
+For graph construction, we uniformly sample \SI{600}{} points across the environment and treat points in known free space as candidate viewpoints.
+Each viewpoint is connected to its \SI{20}{} nearest neighbors while retaining only collision-free edges.
+ORION is trained on a workstation with one i9-10980XE CPU and two NVIDIA GeForce RTX 3090 GPUs.
+Training typically converges after \SI{60000}{} episodes and takes around one day.
+Following recent navigation and exploration benchmarks~\cite{liang2023context,tan2024ir}, we further introduce a benchmark of \SI{500}{} large and challenging maze-like simulated maps to evaluate ORION against representative baselines.
 For the learning-based baseline, we consider \textbf{MAContext}~\cite{liang2023context}, a multi-agent extension of a DRL navigation planner designed for partially known environments.
-For classical MAPF solvers, we include 1) \textbf{LNS2}~\cite{li2022mapf}, a highly efficient and scalable planner that iteratively repairs collision-containing path sets by replanning for a subset of colliding agents, and 2) \textbf{EECBS}~\cite{li2021eecbs}, a bounded-suboptimal MAPF planner that combines Explicit Estimation Search at the high level with focal search at the low level.
-Since both LNS2 and EECBS operate on static maps, we deploy them in our partially known setting by triggering replanning whenever new changes are observed by any agent in the environment.
-To further analyze the contribution of our design, we additionally evaluate two ablation variants: 1) \textbf{ORION w/o option}, removing our option-critic structure, and 2) \textbf{ORION w/o dual-stage}, disabling our pre-/post-arrival stages.
-These variants help isolate the role of our proposed option-critic's hierarchical decision-making and dual-stage cooperation strategy.
+For classical MAPF solvers, we include 1) \textbf{LNS2}~\cite{li2022mapf}, a highly efficient and scalable planner that iteratively repairs collision-containing path sets by replanning for a subset of colliding agents, and 2) \textbf{EECBS}~\cite{li2021eecbs}, a bounded-suboptimal MAPF planner that combines high-level Explicit Estimation Search with low-level focal search.
+To deploy LNS2 and EECBS in our partially known setting, we align their execution with ORION by using the same graph-construction pipeline: At each decision timestep, they replan on the constructed graph and select the first waypoint of the planned path as the next waypoint, with the same replanning frequency and collision definitions as ORION.
+To further analyze our model, we additionally evaluate four ablation variants: 1) \textbf{ORION w/o option}, removing our option-critic structure, 2) \textbf{ORION w/o current}, current map being unavailable, 3) \textbf{ORION w/o combined}, excluding the combined map, and 4) \textbf{ORION w/o dual-stage}, disabling our pre-/post-arrival stages.
+These variants help isolate the role of our proposed option-critic's hierarchical decision-making, dual map representations, and dual-stage cooperation strategy.